 Clean-up and rotate.
 Good sanitation and crop rotation can go a long way in preventing pest populations from exploding.
 Remove mummies (unpicked fruit) from fruiting plants, and dispose of plant debris that could harbor overwintering insects or disease.
 Soil cultivation can also reduce overwintering pests as can rotating annual plantings so they are never grown in the same place year after year.

 Good cultural practices.
 Healthy plants can better withstand or overcome attacks from insects and diseases, so good care is always important.
 Certain practices, especially improper watering and fertilizing, can make plants more susceptible to pests.
 For example, gardeners often do not realize that overhead watering can promote black spot on roses or that drought stressed trees are more likely to be attacked by certain borers or spider mites.

 The right spray at the right time.
 The last decade has seen an increase in the quality and quantity of organic and natural pests controls on nursery and garden center shelves.
 Products like those in the Natria line offer time-honored organic options like insecticidal soap and neem oil extract.
-They also include exiting new products, such Natria Disease Control derived from an improved strain of Bacillus subtilis, a bacteria (harmless to humans) that combats diseases like black spot and powdery mildew.
+They also include exiting new products derived from an improved strain of Bacillus subtilis, a bacteria (harmless to humans) that combats diseases like black spot and powdery mildew.